yuanzhongqiao/SINDIT/README.md

 Information about this package will follow soon.

-## Installation & Requirements
+## Installation, Requirements & How to Run

 This project is set up using Docker and Docker-Compose.

 For developers, a Devcontainer-setup for Visual Studio Code is implemented.
 It can be used together with SSH remote development if needed.

+Please take into account that the application with all its required database-systems has some increased memory requirements.

-Please find the details on how to develop or deploy SINDIT [here](documentation/sindit-development-guide.md).
+If you want to try SINDIT, please find the details on the requirements and how to develop or run SINDIT [here](documentation/sindit-development-guide.md).

+That file also contains information about the exposed API and interfaces.

 ## FAQ